Norwich Castle: The castle as a prison

 In the 18th century, the castle mound was being used by the city's inhabitants as a soil quarry and rubbish dump.
-Norwich Justices of the Peace petitioned the House of Commons for the fee simple of the castle, shirehall and surrounding grounds to be vested in them.
-This was granted by Act of Parliament on 12 July 1806, thereby ending more than 700 years of royal ownership.
+Norwich Justices of the Peace petitioned the House of Commons for the fee simple of the castle, the shirehall and surrounding grounds to be vested in them.
+This was granted by Act of Parliament on 12 July 1806, thereby ending more than 700 years of royal ownership, and vesting the Castle in the Magistrates of Norfolk as a county gaol.
 The authorities soon deemed Soane's prison inadequate and it was extensively remodelled by Wilkins's son, also named William Wilkins.
-The building work was completed by 1827.
+The building work was completed by 1827 or 1828, costing £50,000.
 Models and plans of the site show that Wilkins retained Soane's U-shape structure within the keep but demolished Soane's adjoining building and the 1749 rebuilt Elizabethan Shirehall or Sessions House on the north side of the keep.
 Prisoner accommodation was extended across the top of the castle mound by new wings radiating from a central gaoler's house.
+This governor's house was octagonal, containing apartments for the gaoler's family, a prison chapel and a committee room, and featuring views over the three wings and the yards.
+240 cells were in these wings, with 36 cells in the castle keep.
+A mill house with a treadwheel was installed to the right of the entrance, pumping water for use in the castle.
 A new Shirehall was designed by Wilkins in Tudor style and built at the north east foot of the castle hill in Market Avenue.
-Prisoners would be escorted from the castle cells, down spiral stairs and along a foot tunnel to the crown court in the shirehall.

-The castle ceased to be used as a gaol in 1887, following the opening of HMP Norwich on a site adjacent to the Britannia Barracks at Mousehold Heath.
+Prisoners would be escorted from the castle cells, down spiral stairs and along a foot tunnel to the crown court in the shirehall.Prison labour involved weaving matting and making sacks, prison clothing and shoes.
+In 1862, 134 average daily prisoners were in the gaol, with a total of 862 within that year.
+103 of these were debtors.
+Officers of the gaol numbered around 20, including a governor, surgeon, chaplain, schoolmaster, engineer, matron, turnkeys, taskmaster and porter.
+The castle ceased to be used as a gaol in 1887, following the opening of HMP Norwich on a site adjacent to the Britannia Barracks at Mousehold Heath; a transfer of all prisoners to this site occurred on 2 August 1887.